danieljfarrell/pvtrace/README.md

 ## Documentation

-Interactive Jupyter notebooks examples and tutorial can be found in the [docs directory](https://github.com/danieljfarrell/pvtrace/tree/master/docs).
+Interactive Jupyter notebooks are in [examples directory](https://github.com/danieljfarrell/pvtrace/tree/master/examples), download and take a look, although they can be viewed online.

-Static versions are included in the project documentation, [https://pvtrace.readthedocs.io](https://pvtrace.readthedocs.io/)
+API documentation and some background at [https://pvtrace.readthedocs.io](https://pvtrace.readthedocs.io/)

 ## Capabilities